 a book on this subject in 2012 (see below).
 I am a Research Associate at the China Institute, School of Oriental & African Studies,

 London University, and an Associate Editor

 of the Oxford International Encyclopaedia of Peace.
-I served as a judge on the International People's Tribunal on 1965 Crimes against Humanity in Indonesia, and
+In November 2015 I served as a judge on the International People's Tribunal on 1965 Crimes against Humanity in